pVACtools

 Contents

-This is a bugfix release.
-It fixes the following problem(s):
+This is a minor feature release.
+It adds the following features:

 Past release notes can be found on our Release Notes page.